-The following table shows the component scores for the Index (each component is weighed equally in the final Index).
+The following table shows the separate components of the Index (each component is weighed equally).
 The guiding concept behind the scores is that schools that have a normal proportion of students scoring at the highest levels deserve what would be an average (C) mark (75% of the points).
 Thus, an EI of 75 represents that the school has a typical percentage of high achievers.
+Thus, a component score of a 25 means students were three times less likely to score high on the exam; a score of 38 means they were about two times less likely.

 The SAT Excellence Score compares the % of graduates scoring in the 90 percentile on the combined math and verbal section of the SAT.
 For a typical school, this would be 10%., which would translate into a score of 75.
 Scores are proportional to the %, so 1% translates to a score of 7.5 In 2017, the 90 percentile score was 1320.